-The camera compares the images you shot in steps 3 and 4 and extracts the subject.
-The extracted subject image will appear on the monitor screen.
-If you selected

-"Moving Subject", the 20 subject images that were recorded will scroll on the screen, creating the illusion of movement.
+The extracted subject image will appear on the display after shooting is complete.
+If you selected "Moving Subject", the 20 subject images that were recorded will scroll on the scroop, scrating the illusion of movem screen, creating the illusion of movement.

-- The background you shoot is not saved.
-Only the 20 cropped subject images are saved. - You can interrupt an ongoing image extraction process at any time by pressing [MENU] or [BS].
+- The background-only image you shoot is not saved.
+Only the 20 cropped subject images are saved. - Note that you cannot cancel the image extraction process that starts after you shoot the images.
+Wait until the process is complete before performing any other camera operation.